-In her capacity as the Council's Electoral Registration Officer and the Council's Returning Officer, the Chief Executive and Head of Paid Service may appoint deputy Electoral Registration Officers and a deputy Returning Officer.
+In their capacity as the Council's Electoral Registration Officer and the Council's Returning Officer, the Chief Executive and Head of Paid Service may appoint deputy Electoral Registration Officers and a deputy Returning Officer.
 Fees for carrying out such duties are payable to appointed individuals.

-d) From time to time consideration will be given to making additional payments, as approved by the Director of Human Resources, to senior staff who undertake additional and/or higher level responsibilities for example when covering the duties of a vacant Chief Officer post.
+d) From time to time consideration will be given to making additional payments, as approved by the Chief People Officer, to senior staff who undertake additional and/or higher level responsibilities for example when covering the duties of a vacant Chief Officer post.
 Such payments are temporary and subject to periodic review.